danielvoicu136/gameplay_cstrike_dota2/README.md

 This is Dota 2 as Counter-Strike Mod
-- You are your own dota 2 hero with free character selection
+- Create your own dota 2 hero with free character selection
 - Select the skills you prefer and eliminate your opponents
 - Select the ultimate you prefer and outplay the enemy
 - Easy to add new skills, ultimate and rune (need only the definition , the menus, saves and infrastructure are automated)